Updated April 15, 2025

-Are you wondering what’s the difference between carpenter ants and sugar ants?
+Are you wondering about the difference between carpenter ants and sugar ants?
 You’re not alone.
-These two species of ants can be difficult to tell apart, and they often get lumped into the same category.
+These two species of ants can be challenging to tell apart, and they often get lumped into the same category.

 Carpenter ants and sugar ants are two of the most common species of ants found in North America.
-They are generally considered nuisance pests that can be found both indoors and outdoors.
+They are generally considered nuisance pests that live both indoors and outdoors.

-Carpenter ants are larger than sugar ants, and they can range in size from a few millimeters up to a few centimeters.
+Carpenter ants are larger than sugar ants and can range in size from a few millimeters up to a few centimeters.
 They are usually black, but can also be red or brown.
-Sugar ants are much smaller, usually between 1-3 millimeters in length.
+Sugar ants are much smaller, usually between 1 and 3 millimeters long.
 They are typically yellow or light brown in color.

-Physical Characteristics of Carpenter Ants and Sugar Ants
+Physical Characteristics of Carpenter Ants vs. Sugar Ants

 Differences in Habitat Preferences